evelyndeathtrap/Concord-/README.md

 it's qbit can be mechanical or physical

-in theory these can achieve even a complete sex change full with looks, at least some kind of surgery, it being a weapon.
+in theory these can achieve even a complete sex change full with looks, at least some kind of surgery, it being a weapon. or a time travel device to returnal to yourself back in time

 could be nice to live in one because if true it generates your consciousness for as long as there is power in a reality tha is liked, preferably, for as long as there is power.